Water Distribution

 Bellingham produces some of the cleanest drinking water in the nation.
 Our water crews ensure that quality to your tap by performing maintenance on the distribution system such as bi-annual water system flushing.
 All fire hydrants and blow-offs are flushed in the spring and fall.
 Watermain flushing cleans the pipes of mineral deposits that build up naturally inside pipe walls.
 If the pipes are not periodically flushed, this build-up can reduce the capacity and the efficiency of the City’s water distribution system.
 The city’s water quality lab provides the maintenance crews with high quality data they need to make informed decisions to ensure the continued safety of our drinking water supply.

-The City will begin its annual watermain flushing on Monday, April 1 and will continue through May.
-Watermain flushing cleans the pipes of mineral deposits that build up naturally inside pipe walls, and keep our distribution system flowing efficiently.
+Crews will be flushing the watermains throughout the month of April.
+The annual watermain flushing project cleans the pipes of mineral deposits that build up naturally inside pipe walls, and keeps our distribution system flowing efficiently.
 Water remains safe to use, however some residents may notice some discolored water, or some reduced pressure while flushing is underway.
 If your water is discolored, run a cold water tap for a few minutes to clear the lines.

 Our crews conduct the flushing process as efficiently as possible, beginning in the northwest corner of Bellingham and proceeding southeast.
-Flushing is done on weekdays between 7 a.m. and 5 p.m.
 The water used during flushing is dechlorinated before it is discharged into the storm drainage system.

 In 2012, the City started the city-wide project of installing water meters as required by State law.
 Installation was completed in April 2017.